Janet E. Tobitt: USA: 1940 onwards

 Tobitt became a naturalized American on 29 May 1940.

 She held several more roles within the Girl Scouting organization, including National Music and Folk Dancing Consultant where she was credited with creating "a strong musical culture for the organization" and music director, where she was considered "principally responsible" for the "national movement towards keener appreciation of music by Girl Scouts."
 On her recommendation, girls and leaders were encouraged to sing, and to offer constructive criticism of others’ singing at both national camps and within troops.
 There were singing competitions where the girls acted as the judges and selected the elements of performance (such as tone quality, accuracy, light and shade of expression) on which to base their judgment.

 In 1941, Tobitt and Alice M. G. White taught intensive folk-dance and dramatics courses at Purdue University, Indiana.
 She also taught at Columbia University, New York.

 In the same year, when commenting on the value of teaching music, Tobitt said, "the morale of Girl Scouting helps in the shelters in England and France in teaching the people songs while waiting for the all-clear signals."
 Whilst leading a singing session at the Lansing Institute, she "told of the conduct of recreational activity and its importance under war conditions in London."

 She was the music director of the Girl Scout Council of Greater New York and in 1945 recorded five songs (Girl Scouts Together, Merry Lark, O Beautiful Banner, Our Chalet Song, Swiftly Flowing Labe) with "the Manhattan choral group... to be used as theme music for local broadcasts" by the GS National Organization.
 She was also the director of Girl Scouting in Tarrytown, NY.

-From 1947 to 1948 she traveled through more than 100 American communities, including high schools, universities and churches, leading song and dance sessions for 16,000 men, women and children in total.
+From 1947 to 1948, she traveled through more than 100 American communities, including high schools, universities and churches, leading song and dance sessions for 16,000 men, women and children in total.
 Of the tour, she wrote, "it proved to be not a mangling experience, but a rejuvenating one".

 During her Scouting career she travelled to 40 US states, leading workshops with groups of up to 1,000 people at a time.
 She visited many states several times and was called an "itinerant Scout executive".

-Her final positions within GSUSA were Assistant to the Director of the Program Department from 1954 – 1955 and Special Camp Consultant in the Camping Division from 1956 – 1958.
+Her final positions within GSUSA were Assistant to the Director of the Program Department from 1954 to 1955 and Special Camp Consultant in the Camping Division from 1956 to 1958.

 She resumed her freelance writing career in 1955, but continued to be a frequent contributor to the Girl Scout Leader magazine.
 Of her Girl Scouting experience she observed "I was struck by the extraordinary vitality of our Girl Scout program, its genius and its universal appeal, its adaptability to all kinds of circumstances and needs, and over its underlying seriousness of purpose the element of fun so attractive to the young in heart."